Aman-Bollam/TerpSense/README.md

 1. **Dashboard** — View your spending summary, savings goal, and recent transactions
 2. **Check a Purchase** — Enter an amount, category, and merchant
-3. **Intervention** — AI analyzes the purchase against your patterns and goal
+3. **Intervention** — The LangGraph-powered AI agent analyzes the purchase against your patterns and goal
 4. **Decide** — Redirect to savings / delay / find an alternative / proceed anyway
 5. **Outcome** — See your goal update in real time if you redirect